REDmoney Events

 Ajmal Bhatty, Executive Director, Badri Management Consultancy

-A thought leader in takaful and microtakaful, Ajmal Bhatty is recognized for his outstanding contributions to the takaful industry internationally.
-He has pioneered research, promotion and development of takaful, contributing to the evolution of ideas and concepts of ethical savings and protection, working with standard setting bodies of Islamic Financial Services Board, the Accounting & Auditing Organization of Islamic Financial Institutions (1998-99) and the insurance regulatory bodies of Bahrain, Malaysia, Brunei and Afghanistan.
+A thought leader in Takaful and microTakaful, Ajmal Bhatty is recognized for his outstanding contributions to the Takaful industry internationally.
+He has pioneered research, promotion and development of Takaful, contributing to the evolution of ideas and concepts of ethical savings and protection, working with standard-setting bodies such as IFSB, AAOIFI (1998–99) and the insurance regulatory bodies of Bahrain, Malaysia, Brunei and Afghanistan.

-He heads MassesGlobal UK, is Executive Director of Badri Management Consultancy UAE, and is on the Advisory Board of United Kingdom’s Islamic Finance Council for the promotion of micro-financial solutions with a focus on takaful’s global promotion including the ESG metrics of Green Economy.
+Ajmal heads MassesGlobal UK, is the executive director of Badri Management Consultancy UAE and is on the advisory board of the UK’s Islamic Finance Council for the promotion of micro financial solutions with a focus on Takaful’s global promotion including the ESG metrics of the green economy.

-His professional and leadership experience spans over 30 years in managing insurance and takaful businesses globally, holding C-level and Board positions with HSBC (in the UK, Malaysia, Singapore, Saudi Arabia and the UAE), with Tokio Marine Group (in the UAE, Saudi Arabia, Egypt), and other insurance entities in the GCC.
+Ajmal’s professional and leadership experience spans over 30 years in managing insurance and Takaful businesses globally, holding C-level and board positions with HSBC (in the UK, Malaysia, Singapore, Saudi Arabia and the UAE), with Tokio Marine Group (in the UAE, Saudi Arabia, Egypt) and other insurance entities in the GCC.

-He is a registered actuary in the UAE and Bahrain, a member of Actuaries Without Borders and has worked as a member of the special committee of Islamic Development Bank and Bank Negara Malaysia to develop and promote takaful amongst the members of Organization of Islamic Countries.
+Ajmal is a registered actuary in the UAE and Bahrain, a member of Actuaries Without Borders and has worked as a member of the special committee of the IsDB and Bank Negara Malaysia to develop and promote Takaful among the members of the OIC.

 Akber Khan